pepsi-monster/polars-ad-etl/README.md

 4.  **Clean**: The `clean_dataframes()` method applies any source-specific cleaning functions defined in the script's `cleaners` dictionary.
 This is useful for tasks like removing total rows from TikTok reports.
 5.  **Standardize**: The `standardize_dataframes()` method is the core transformation step.
 It renames columns based on the `rename_mappings`, adds any missing columns to conform to the `standard_schema`, and casts all columns to their specified data types.
 6.  **Merge**: The `merge_and_collect()` method concatenates the processed list of DataFrames into a single, unified DataFrame.
-7.  **Export**: The final DataFrame is saved as a date-stamped CSV file in the corresponding `proc` directory and uploaded to the configured Google Sheet.
+7.  **Export (Handled by Script)**: The calling script (e.g., `scripts/apsl_internal.py`) takes the final merged DataFrame and handles the export.
+This typically includes saving it as a date-stamped CSV file in the `proc` directory and uploading it to a configured Google Sheet.

 ## Usage: Running the ETL Scripts